 Q. You mentioned an academic’s career is pretty much over if they get turned down for university tenure.
-What does that mean?
+Why?

 A. If you’re at a tier one institution, like some of the big Ivies, Chicago, some of those kinds of schools, you’re there to become a professor.
 As a junior professor, your goal is to try and make tenure.
 Now if you get turned down for tenure, you can no longer continue to work at that institution.
 But you can’t really apply for other institutions of the same caliber, either.

-Q. Why is that?
+Q. Why?
 Are you tainted in some way?

 A. Sure.
 If you get turned down for tenure at the University of Chicago, Stanford is not going to hire you either, right?

 A. Well, I’m not going to speak in absolutes.
 But if you’re Stanford, and you’re looking to hire somebody and invest five years in them, why would you take the risk?
 So what ends up happening is a lot of people will go to smaller institutions, maybe teaching colleges, that kind of thing.